Costly signaling theory in evolutionary psychology

 Costly signaling theory in evolutionary psychology refers to uses of costly signaling theory and adaptationism in explanations for psychological traits and states.
-Often informed by the closely related fields of human behavioral ecology and cultural evolution, such explanations are predominantly focused on humans and emphasize the benefits of altering the perceptions of others and the need to do so in ways that are difficult to fake due to the widespread existence of adaptations which demand reliable information to avoid manipulation through dishonest signals.
+Often informed by the closely related fields of human behavioral ecology and cultural evolution, such explanations are predominantly focused on humans and emphasize the benefits of altering the perceptions of others.
+They also stress the need to do so in ways that are difficult to fake, due to the widespread existence of adaptations which demand reliable information to avoid manipulation through dishonest signals.

 Although initially created to explain costly morphological traits as honest signals of an individual's underlying quality resulting from sexual selection, the scope of costly signaling theory has been expanded to include signals of cooperative intent and need, with the targets of such signals often going beyond potential mates.

 Costly signaling background

 Almost any organism can benefit from altering the perceptions, behavior, and physiology of others in its environment in ways that favor itself.
 Particularly true in social species, the result is often investment in signals to enhance one's perceived attractiveness, formidability, or cooperative value to members of their own species.

 A signal differs from a cue in that signals evolved to influence the behavior or perceptions of others, while a cue is any piece of information an organism uses to alter its current state that was not created for this purpose.
 As signals evolve due to their communicative effects and are often not fully linked to the qualities being signaled, they have the potential to be easily faked by those who do not possess a trait.
-Such faking would likely be favored through natural selection due to the ubiquity of conflicts of interests among living things creating situations in which the negative impacts on others are either not relevant or still worth the benefits to the signaler.
+Such faking would likely be favored through natural selection due to the ubiquity of conflicts of interests among living things.
+These conflicts create situations in which the negative impacts on others are either not relevant, or still worth the benefits to the signaler.

 Although there are substantial risks of being deceived, targets of a signal may still benefit from paying attention to this information as long as it is honest and relevant to fitness-related problems.
 For this reason, natural selection is thought to have resulted in adaptations in many species to verify the validity of signals before accepting the information as reliable.
 Signaling in a costly manner is thought to satisfy these anti-manipulation adaptations when the resultant signals are comparatively cheaper to produce for those who have the underlying quality compared to those who lack it.
 In these instances, individuals with the quality can maximize their fitness by investing more in the signal relative to those who lack the quality or possess it to a lesser degree, thereby resulting in a signal that, while often not impossible to fake, tends to not be worth faking.